AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/faq.rst

 This means that **important parts of the calculator’s text can be written in the appropriate place of the calculator as well as being an FAQ**.

-Additionally, if you need to write more on that same topic, but don't want included on Google, create a new section that doesn't have a title.
+Additionally, if you need to write more on that same topic, but **don't want included on Google** (e.g. to keep to recommended length), create a new section that doesn't have a title.
 This means that you can add a whole host of additional text after the answer that you couldn’t/didn’t want to put into the FAQ answer, and it won’t appear in Google.

 For example: